chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 Running the Simulation
 ----------------------

 Launching the simulation is as simple as specifying the executable name and the parameter file.
-Assuming that the ``gls_navier_stokes`` executable is within your path, the simulation can be launched by typing:
+Assuming that the ``lethe-fluid`` executable is within your path, the simulation can be launched by typing:

 .. code-block:: text

-  gls_navier_stokes sphere-0.1.prm
+  lethe-fluid sphere-0.1.prm

 or

 .. code-block:: text

-  gls_navier_stokes sphere-150.prm
+  lethe-fluid sphere-150.prm

 or

 .. code-block:: text

-  gls_navier_stokes sphere-adapt.prm
+  lethe-fluid sphere-adapt.prm

 Lethe will generate a number of files.
 The most important one bears the extension ``.pvd``.
 It can be read by popular visualization programs such as `Paraview <https://www.paraview.org/>`_.